All of nature’s creations share a common, universal pattern. What is this pattern? A delightful center-oriented design rooted in domineering centers.

 SINGLE THEME, INFINITE VARIETY – CENTERPATTERNS EVERYWHERE!

-Below Jin explores just how much Centerpatterns can vary from one another yet, at the same time, share the same underlying pattern (as excerpted from Jin’s Centerpath Paper entitled ‘Centerpatterns’).
+Jin explores just how much Centerpatterns can vary from one another yet, at the same time, share the same underlying pattern.
+The following is excerpted from Jin’s Centerpath Paper entitled ‘Centerpatterns’.

 Centerpatterns come in practically any size, shape, texture, form, and function.
 Their shape underlies things the size of atoms and universes.
 Their parts can be as directly connected as the spokes of a wheel to its hub, or as loosely connected as nations of people about shared feelings of national pride.
 Their form can be as tightly bound as the crystals of a snowflake, or as loosely formed as ants circling an ant hill.
 Their boundaries can be as sharply defined as a property line or as loosely defined as the extended volume of air converging on your lungs.